Indoor tanning: Other risks

 Exposure to UV radiation is associated with skin aging, wrinkle production, liver spots, loss of skin elasticity, erythema (reddening of the skin), sunburn, photokeratitis (snow blindness), ocular melanoma (eye cancer), and infections.
 Tanning beds can contain many microbes, some of which are pathogens that can cause skin infections and gastric distress.
-In one study in New York in 2009, the most common pathogens found on tanning beds were Pseudomonas spp. (aeruginosa and putida), Bacillus spp., Klebsiella pneumoniae, Enterococcus species, Staphylococcus aureus, and Enterobacter cloacae.
-Several prescription and over-the-counter drugs, including antidepressants, antibiotics, antifungals and anti-diabetic medication, can cause photosensitivity, which makes burning the skin while tanning more likely.
-This risk is increased by a lack of staff training in tanning facilities.
+In one 2009 study in New York, the most common pathogens found on tanning beds were Pseudomonas spp. (aeruginosa and putida), Bacillus spp., Klebsiella pneumoniae, Enterococcus species, Staphylococcus aureus, and Enterobacter cloacae.
+Several prescription and over-the-counter drugs, including antidepressants, antibiotics, antifungals, and anti-diabetic medication, can cause photosensitivity, which makes burning the skin while tanning more likely.
+A lack of staff training in tanning facilities increases this risk.

 Regulation

-From 1997 several countries and US states had banned persons under 18 years old from indoor tanning.
+Since 1997, several countries and US states have banned persons under 18 years old from indoor tanning.

 Australia

 Commercial tanning services are banned in all states, except the Northern Territory, where no salons are in operation.
 Private ownership of tanning beds is permitted.
 The commercial use of tanning beds was banned entirely in Australia in 2015.